 What details must You look at in MD&A?

-The corporate world have adopted MD&A route to demonstrate their commitment to the Company’s vision and strategy, and how the management has created value and delivered performance in light of their long term goals.
-When the term management is referred throughout this topic, it will be involving complete structure of organization including the Board of Directors, Chief Executive Officer and other Chiefs, their reporting officers/controllers of various departments – Human Resources (People), Finance, Marketing, Production and Operations, etc and the remaining middle and lower management levels.
-Hence, MD&A does not only dissects financial figures/results, but also looks into Human resources and operations side of the business, which the fundamental and key factors to any business organization.
+The corporate world has adopted the MD&A route to demonstrate their commitment to the Company’s vision and strategy, and how the management has created value and delivered a performance in light of their long term goals.
+When the term management is referred throughout this topic, it will be involving complete structure of organization including the Board of Directors, Chief Executive Officer and other Chiefs, their reporting officers/controllers of various departments – Human Resources (People), Finance, Marketing, Production, and Operations, etc and the remaining middle and lower management levels.
+Hence, MD&A does not only dissect financial figures/results but also looks into the Human resources and operations side of the business, which the fundamental and key factors to any business organization.

-Executive Overview and Outlook section focusses on details of the business, number of segments and geographies that they operate.
-It also provides details on the focus areas of the management and how they look forward to achieving the business and financial objectives.
+Executive Overview and Outlook section focus on details of the business, number of segments and geographies that they operate.
+It also provides details on the focus areas of the management and how they look forward to achieving the business and financial accounting objectives.

 source: Colgate SEC Filings

-- Colgate uses variety of indicators to measure business health.
-These include market share, net sales, organic growth, profit margins, GAAP and Non- GAAP income, cash flows and return on capital.
+- Colgate uses a variety of indicators to measure business health.
+These include market share, net sales, organic growth, profit marginsProfit MarginsProfit Margin is a metric that the management, financial analysts, & investors use to measure the profitability of a business relative to its sales.
+It is determined as the ratio of Generated Profit Amount to the Generated Revenue Amount. , GAAP and Non- GAAP income, cash flows and return on capital.